Shabby Chic Feminine Easter Eggs

-As we get older lifestyles change, no longer do we have a house full of children wanting to dye eggs they refuse to eat.
-Little fingers aren’t creating beautiful eggs with rough hands any longer, I really miss those days.
-As the children grow older Easter Egg decorating becomes more elaborate, allowing us to create blown out eggs and simple serve omelettes for dinner.
+As we get older lifestyles change, we no longer have a house full of children wanting to dye boiled eggs they refuse to eat.
+In our home little fingers aren’t creating beautiful eggs in bright colours any longer, instead, egg decorating has become more elaborate, and I enjoy making these fancier Easter eggs but wish I had the munchkins creating their Easter treasures instead.

-These eggs are designed for a little girl old enough to play with hollowed eggs and use a glue gun.
+These eggs are designed for a teenager girl who is old enough to play with hollowed eggs and use a glue gun.
 These eggs would look so pretty on a girls dresser.
 Let’s start with the preparing the eggs.

 How to Blow out an Egg

-I promise this is easy to do, all you need is a little bit of patience.
-The worst case scenario you may break one egg out of a dozen and your going to have enough eggs for an omelette supper either way.
+I promise blowing out real eggs is very easy to do, all you need is a little bit of patience.
+The worst thing that could happen is a couple of broken eggs out of a dozen you’re going to have enough eggs for an omelet supper either way.

 You will need:

-Start with washing your raw egg.
-Place on clean towel, along with needles, straw and bowl.
+Start with washing your raw eggs.
+Place them on a clean towel, along with the needles, straw, and bowl.

 Firmly grasp the egg.
 Poke the egg in the pointed end first, apply steady pressure and twist.
-You will feel the needle slowly grip and then drill through the egg shell.
-This may take up to a minute or so, this requires patience.
+You will feel the needle slowly grip and then drill through the eggshell.
+This may take up to a minute or so, so be patient.

 Once the small pin breaks the surface, apply tape over the hole.
 This will help prevent cracking.